Health and Safety in NSW

 New South Wales has myriad natural attractions, from rugged national parks and shimmering beaches to beautiful lakes and rivers.
 Follow this helpful advice to ensure you stay safe and well during your visit to Australia’s most diverse and exciting state.

 A temperate climate makes New South Wales the perfect travel destination year-round, but extreme weather conditions may occur on occasion.
 Always plan your trip in advance and check weather conditions in the area you are travelling to.
 Seasons are opposite to those in the northern hemisphere.
-Summer is from December to February, with an average maximum temperature of 26C (79F).
-The coolest months are June to August, during which daytime temperatures rarely fall below 7C (45F).
+Summer is from December to February and the coolest months are June to August.

 The Bureau of Meteorology website provides the Australian community with official weather forecasts as well as nationwide weather warnings.